Day 1

 Tokyo

-Meet with the guide this morning at the hotel to embark on a journey to Meiji Jingu, Tokyo's most renowned Shinto shrine brimming with historical significance and spiritual resonance.
+Meet with a guide this morning at the hotel to embark on a journey to Meiji Jingu, Tokyo's most renowned Shinto shrine brimming with historical significance and spiritual resonance.
 Traverse the awe-inspiring torii gates guiding you into the shrine's inner forest, enveloped by a sanctuary of over 100,000 trees.

 Later you'll visit neighboring districts of Harajuku and Omotesando, vibrant enclaves offering a distinctive and diverse cultural tapestry.
 Harajuku, celebrated for its eccentric street fashion, boasts a myriad of avant-garde boutiques and establishments catering to various subcultures.
 Conversely, Omotesando, often likened to Tokyo's "Champs-Élysées," exudes an air of refinement and sophistication with its upscale ambiance.